 Below are some more scriptures that speak on the folly of a prideful heart.
 God help us.

 As every man hath received the gift, even so minister the same one to another, as good stewards of the manifold grace of God.
 If any man speak, let him speak as the oracles of God; if any man minister, let him do it as of the ability which God giveth: that God in all things may be glorified through Jesus Christ, to whom be praise and dominion for ever and ever.
 Amen.
 (1 Peter 4:10-11)

 Haven't we had enough of this, “it could be this, or it could be that” preaching we’re hearing and reading.
-If there are two passable ways that someone is interpreting scripture and they’re not sure which one is right, they need not share it with others, let alone to say that they think it means this or that, unless of course they're seeking help to find it’s true meaning.
-For we must remember that there is only one true interpretation to every scripture (though its true meaning may minister to us in various ways), and any views outside of that true meaning is heresy and can even be demonic.
-For it’s God’s word which says to “speak as oracles of God,” which means we should not be throwing out possibilities (it may be this way or that way) to those we’re preaching to.
+If there are two passable ways that someone is interpreting scripture and they’re not sure which one is right, they need not share it with others, let alone to say that they think it means this or that.
+Of course the exception to this would be if they're seeking help to find its true meaning by giving different views.
+But our God will come through if we seek His truth, for Jesus said "Learn of Me" (Matthew 11:29) as well as saying that the Holy Spirit will teach us all things (John 14:26).
+So let's look to Him for all truths.
+Amen

 Sharing the Gospel, 1 On 1